apideck-libraries/portman/examples/testsuite-contract-tests/readme.md

-# OpenApi Postman test suite generation
+# OpenAPI Postman test suite generation

-This example contains the setup of Portman test suite generation, which will convert the OpenApi document to a Postman collection, while adding Postman tests.
+This example contains the setup of Portman test suite generation, which will convert the OpenAPI document to a Postman collection, while adding Postman tests.
 The generated tests are focussed on the API contracts (the definition of the request/response with all properties), hence the reference to "API contract testing".

-_use-case_: convert OpenApi to Postman with a range of Postman contract tests, automatically generated, without any complex configuration or manual writing of tests.
+_use-case_: convert OpenAPI to Postman with a range of Postman contract tests, automatically generated, without any complex configuration or manual writing of tests.

 ## CLI usage